Twin Cities Bring Many Opportunities

 - With more than 400 stores, an amusement park, and an aquarium inside, Mall of America is the United State’s largest shopping mall.

-- Minnesota has teams in five professional sports: Twins baseball, Vikings football, Wild hockey, Timberwolves basketball, and Lynx basketball.
+- Minnesota has teams in six professional sports: Twins baseball, Vikings football, Wild hockey, United soccer, Timberwolves basketball, and Lynx basketball.

 - Skiers and snowboarders can hit the slopes at one of Minnesota’s 14 ski resorts.